-8. Selection of All Star Managers and Coaches
+7.2 Selection of All-Star Managers and Coaches

-- A. Managers and coaches who wish to be considered for the position of All Star Manager need to fill out the post season All Star Manager Application form.
-The 12/11 All Star, 11/10 All Star, 10/9 All Star, and the 9U & 8U friendship tournament team managers shall be selected by the Executive Committee from the pool of regular season managers and coaches based on the following criteria: (items i.-v. below shall all be considered in choosing an All-Star manager) - i.
-Accomplishment of stated goals for the respective division of play. - ii.
-Conduct on and off the field. - iii.
+- A. Managers and coaches who wish to be considered for the position of All-Star Manager need to fill out the post season All-Star Manager Application form.
+The 12/11 All-Star, 11/10 All-Star, 10/9 All-Star, and the 9U & 8U friendship tournament team managers shall be selected by the Executive Committee from the pool of regular season managers and coaches based on the following criteria (items i-iii). below shall all be considered in choosing an All-Star manager): - i.
+Accomplishment of stated goals for the respective division of play, - ii.
+Conduct on and off the field, and - iii.
 Board approval. - B. Each manager will then select the coaches for their team, subject to Selection Committee and Board approval.
-The Manager is required to give all of the nominees, in the preferred order of their choosing, the right of first refusal to be the first coach.
-Thereafter, any openings shall be offered to division managers (or managers in other divisions, identified by the Board, which have children who are the league age of the team) the first right of refusal to be a coach.
-The All-Star manger has the right to ask these regular season managers in the preferred order of their choosing.
+Provided they have met league expectations in accordance with criteria i. and ii. above during the regular season, regular season managers shall be given right of first refusal to be assigned as All-Star team coaches.